 - Use T-Posts instead of more Wood posts to save money.
 T-posts are metal posts that you drive into the ground and they are just effective especially between posts.
 They are much less expensive than a 4×4 cedar post is so you can save money and they look just as good especially once you have things climbing your fence as they are green.

 - Place a post every 4-8 feet depending on the length of your fencing.
-It is REALLY important to have a fence that stays vertical and upright and even that you have post specific distances away from each other.
+It is REALLY important to have a fence that stays vertical and upright and even that you have post-specific distances away from each other.
 Otherwise, it will get floppy and won’t be as strong.

 - Begin with Corner Posts and use a Level.
 It is VERY important to make sure your corner posts are straight and level up and down.
 They need to be cemented into the ground as well.

 - Have a gate and have fun with it.
-We wanted a little fence that allowed us the chance to grow things up a small little arbor.
+We wanted a little fence that allowed us to grow things up a small arbor.
 We haven’t chosen what will grow but we love the option it gives us.
 The gate uses simple black outdoor hardware for the gate and just kept it simple making a square and putting the fencing in the middle.

 Building your own DIY garden fence takes some work for sure, but if you do it right it can be an attractive and beautiful addition to your home and gardening life so you can worry less about pests like deer and rabbits.